Campus Life

 • Frist Campus Center is a place where the entire campus community, as well as visitors, meet and interact, engaging in a variety of programs, events and services that enrich campus life.

-• Campus Club is a social facility for undergraduate and graduate students.
-The club hosts numerous student-organization activities and offers flexible spaces for casual relaxation and formal gatherings.
+• Campus Club is a social space for undergraduate and graduate students.
+The club welcomes numerous student-organization activities, hosts events for the entire student body, and offers flexible spaces for casual relaxation and formal gatherings.
+The basement level houses the Coffee Club, a student-run coffee shop open during the academic year.

-• The Center for Jewish Life is a welcoming and inclusive community where all students on campus can explore their connection to Jewish life through Shabbat and holiday celebrations, as well as social, cultural, religious and educational activities.
+• The Center for Jewish Life is a welcoming and inclusive community where all students on campus can explore their connection to Jewish life and find their unique paths through Shabbat and holiday celebrations, as well as social, cultural, religious and educational activities.
+Dedicated staff and passionate Jewish student leaders have created an environment where students enjoy a sense of belonging, meaningful connections, and opportunities to feel safe and experience joy.

 • The Kathryn W. and Shelby Cullom Davis ’30 International Center is the primary resource for international students and scholars.
-Advisors offer specialized support including immigration advising and resources to assist with cultural and practical adjustment issues.
+Advisors offer specialized support including immigration advising and resources to assist with cultural and practical adjustment.
 Davis IC programs and events offer opportunities to develop social connections and gather information that will help students and scholars as they settle into life at Princeton.
-The staff of the Davis International Center work closely with units across campus to continue to provide support for students.
+The staff of the Davis International Center work closely with units across campus to continue to provide support for students and scholars throughout their time with the University.

 • The Carl A. Fields Center for Equality and Cultural Understanding focuses on exploring issues of diversity, equity and cultural pluralism and also provides a variety of flexible spaces for cultural, educational and community building programs by student organizations.
 The Center engages the campus community through University-wide programming.